safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 </figcaption>

 Once a `Block` has been generated, it is then broadcast to the other Nodes in the network.
-Blocks are only generated if there is any data that is needed to be communicated with the rest of the network.
+Blocks are only generated if there is any data that needs to be communicated with the rest of the network.

 ### Block Commit